Prin929/eml-algebra/README.md

-# pythoneml
+# eml-algebra

 > *What if one function was enough?*

-**pythoneml** is a recreational mathematics library that bootstraps every algebraic and transcendental operation from a single primitive:
+**eml-algebra** is a recreational mathematics library that bootstraps every algebraic and transcendental operation from a single primitive:

 ```
 eml(x, y) = eˣ − ln(y)